-- oversee the timely and effective development of the Blueprint, including making all related decisions, consistent with the commitments expressed within measure; - manage, coordinate and report on the development of the Blueprint, including risk management, across the sector;

-- assess, monitor and determine proposed inclusions to the Blueprint, in accordance with the principles of the measure to maintain consistency; - facilitate sector collaboration on key policy and operational issues related to the Blueprint development; and - consult and test with stakeholders and consumers, as appropriate and relevant.
+- oversee the timely and effective development of the Blueprint, including making all related decisions, consistent with the commitments expressed within measure - manage, coordinate and report on the development of the Blueprint, including risk management, across the sector - assess, monitor and determine proposed inclusions to the Blueprint, in accordance with the principles of the measure to maintain consistency - facilitate sector collaboration on key policy and operational issues related to the Blueprint development - consult and test with stakeholders and consumers, as appropriate and relevant.

-The department is responsible for providing active and ongoing secretariat support and a shared (Cloudbased) GOVTeams Microsoft 365 workspace to facilitate BERG document development.
-The Department will offer support to BERG members as the need arises.
+The department is responsible for providing active and ongoing secretariat support and will offer support to BERG members as the need arises.